Chart Color Schemes

 Merewether - The Junction shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Merewether-The Junction shows a significant advantage, with 43.9% of residents aged 15+ holding university qualifications, compared to 21.3% in Rest of NSW and 26.1% in the SA4 region.
-Bachelor degrees are most common at 29.8%, followed by postgraduate qualifications (10.3%) and graduate diplomas (3.8%).
-Vocational credentials are also prominent, with 28.4% of residents aged 15+ holding such qualifications – advanced diplomas (10.8%) and certificates (17.6%).
-Educational participation is high, with 30.9% of residents currently enrolled in formal education.
+Educational attainment in Merewether - The Junction shows a significant advantage with 43.9% of residents aged 15 and above holding university qualifications, compared to 21.3% in the rest of NSW and 26.1% in the SA4 region as of 2021 data.
+Bachelor degrees are most prevalent at 29.8%, followed by postgraduate qualifications (10.3%) and graduate diplomas (3.8%).
+Vocational credentials are also prominent, with 28.4% of residents holding such qualifications - advanced diplomas (10.8%) and certificates (17.6%).
+Educational participation is high, with 30.9% of residents currently enrolled in formal education as of the latest census data.

 Frequently Asked Questions - Education